sord-dev/Kaizen-Flashcards/README.md

 ## Description

 This is the client side of the Kaizen project.
-It is a web application designed to help users learn japanese by utilizing spaced repetition as a revision technique.
+It is a web application designed to help users learn more efficently by utilizing spaced repetition as a revision technique.
 It is built using React.

 ## Stake Holders